10 favorite baseball stories featuring members of Churches of Christ

 I asked Keaton, 9, the same question, and he mumbled something about not using steroids and playing the game right.
 I don’t think he’s a big Barry Bonds fan.

 Kendall, who celebrates her seventh birthday in July, gave a one-word response to what baseball teaches: “Perseverance.”
 Of course, she heard me say it first.

 I used it in reference to the baseball team at Ohio Valley University in Vienna, W.Va.
 Coach Chad Porter’s Fighting Scots recently endured the longest rain delay on record in NCAA or professional baseball history: eight hours and 54 minutes.

 But here’s the cool part: After that “wet, tedious eternity,” as Sports Illustrated described it, Ohio Valley overcame an 8-3 deficit to win the game, 10-9.
 The Scots capped their 18-hour day at the ballpark by winning a second game to earn a postseason bid for the first time in school history.

-Lest you think all this talk about faith and baseball is totally abstract, meet Brent High, a deacon over outreach and local evangelism at the Brentwood Hills church in Nashville, Tenn.
+Lest you think all this talk about faith and baseball is totally abstract, meet Brent High, a deacon over outreach and local evangelism at the Brentwood Hills Church of Christ in Nashville, Tenn.
 The former Lipscomb baseball player and I met for pizza a couple of times when I worked for The Associated Press in Nashville a few years ago.